Innovative method for treating periodontitis created in Russia

-Doctors have devised a way to "print" an equivalent of a part of the oral cavity on a 3D bioprinter
+Doctors have come up with a way to "print" an equivalent of a part of the oral cavity on a 3D bioprinter

-Associate Professor of the Department of Surgical Dentistry of Sechenov University, Svetlana Repina, clarified that such a bioconstruction easily takes root in the patient's body.
+Svetlana Repina, Associate Professor of the Department of Surgical Dentistry at Sechenov University, clarified that such a bioconstruction easily takes root in the patient's body.
 This is a living tissue related to the patient's body, grown from his own cells.

 So far, this approach has not been implemented anywhere in the world.
 It is suitable both for restoring the periodontium damaged as a result of various diseases, and for closing postoperative and post-traumatic defects.